 The reason for this.

 To have one book in my solitude that made sense to me in the way it does justice to the sacred language Sanskrit.
-It is only in solitude we truly understand ourselves and are closer to God, the truths of scripture of mankind.
+It is only in solitude we truly understand ourselves and are closer to God, are the truths of scripture of mankind.

 How is the work I am doing with Gita different?

-I would also like to mention I don’t believe anyone has invested time into this as I have to do justice for the how Sanskrit language should be understood.
+I would also like to mention I don’t believe anyone has invested time into this as I have to do justice for how the Sanskrit language should be understood.
 That affinity of knowing the value of Sanskrit language can be felt with our minds, speech, and music.

 I would like to mention that mother Durga in particular is mentioned in Gita.
 Take a look and think about how this is so in Gita.

 karmaṇy-evādhikāras te mā phaleṣhu kadāchana mā karma-phala-hetur bhūr mā te saṅgo ’stvakarmaṇi

 Second example, one of the meditation verses of Gita. https://iksvakave.wordpress.com/category/iksvakave-entries-am-i-a-hindu/meditation-verse-on-gita/

 Take a look at my work on Gita with Index A on the blog iksvakave.wordpress.com (@the bottom of right column with all the posts).
 Thank you for taking the time.
 Attached is the picture of the dictionary I had sent up to do this work.